-Voice Impairment -- Dysphonia
+Voice Impairment (Dysphonia)

 Identify descriptor that is 'best fit'.
 The patient/client/student does not have to have each feature mentioned.
-Use 0.5 to indicate if patient/client/student is slightly better or worse than a descriptor and as appropriate to age.
+Use 0.5 to indicate if patient/client/student is slightly better or worse than a descriptor.
+Consider as appropriate for age, gender and culture.

 - O Profound.
 Severe persistent aphonia.
-Unable or does not phonate. - 1 Severe consistent dysphonia.
+Unable or does not phonate. - Severe consistent dysphonia.
 Occasional phonation.
 May be dysphonic with aphonic episodes. - 2 Moderate dysphonia.
-Can phonate but frequent episodes of marked vocal impairment. - 3 Moderate/mild dysphonia.
+Can phonate but frequent episodes of marked vocal impairment.
+3 Moderate/mild dysphonia.
 Less frequent episodes of dysphonia, for example occurs some time each day/or slight persistent 'huskiness'. - 4 Mild dysphonia.
 Occasional episodes of dysphonia occurring, for example on a weekly basis or less. - 5 No dysphonia.
 Appropriate/modal voice consistently used.

-- OVoice production is completely ineffective/inappropriate in all situations. - 1 Voice production is completely ineffective/inappropriate in most situations except occasionally with familiar listeners or modified environments. - 2 Voice production is effective/appropriate in modified environments only, for example quiet or familiar situations. - 3 Voice production is effective/appropriate but can be unpredictable in some situations.
-Voice production requires less personal attention and effort in most situations. - 4Voice production is effective/appropriate on most occasions.
+- O Voice production is completely ineffective/inappropriate in all situations. - Voice production is completely ineffective/inappropriate in most situations except occasionally with familiar listeners or modified environments. - Voice production is effective/appropriate in modified environments only, for example quiet or familiar situations. - Voice production is effective/appropriate but can be unpredictable in some situations.
+Voice production requires less personal attention and effort in most situations. - 4 Voice production is effective/appropriate on most occasions.
 Rarely effortful.
-Very occasional difficulties experienced.
+Very occasional difficulties experienced. - 5 Voice production is spontaneously effective and appropriate.